-Galway County Council will look at ways to transfer more of its services on line in the future, to aid this migration of services, Digital Champions will be appointed for each directorate of Galway County Council, they will not only drive the migration to increased digital services provision, but also look for ways to improve the services we currently deliver online.
+Galway County Council will look at ways to transfer more of its services online in the future.
+To aid this migration of services, Digital Champions will be appointed for each directorate of Galway County Council, who will not only drive the migration to increased digital services provision, but also look for ways to improve the services we currently deliver online.

 Our aim is to maximise the potential of technology to enable older and vulnerable people live independent lives within their communities.
 This will mean using technology to tailor our service provision to meet their needs.

 Increasingly primary care is being centralised to large urban centres, imposing health commuting requirements on those engaging with health services.
 With advances in medical technology, the need for many of these journeys can be reduced with the consequential reduction of stress on already sensitive people.
 We will work with the HSE to explore the potential advances that can be made here.